Chester Road railway station: Facilities

-The station's ticket machine and ticket office, located on Platform 2.

-Access for disabled passengers
+Chester Road is a park and ride station.
+It has a free car park which was expanded to 164 spaces in May 2006.
+The ticket office is on platform 2, with two ticket machines on site.
+There is a shelter on both platforms with seating areas.

 There are ramps providing step-free access to both platforms at Chester Road.

-Chester Road has been classified as a step-free access category B1 station.
-This means that there is step-free access to all platforms, but that this may include long or steep ramps, as is the case here.
+It has been classified as a step-free access category B1 station.
+This means that there is step-free access to all platforms, but it may include long or steep ramps.